Grand Traverse of the Jura Ski Tour

 Is this holiday for you?

-At 180kms, the complete Jura Traverse is a long, sustained journey across remote, undulating and hilly terrain and is only suitable for those who have previous cross-country ski or nordic ski touring experience.
+At 142 kms, the Jura Traverse is a long, sustained journey across remote, undulating and hilly terrain and is only suitable for those who have previous cross-country ski or nordic ski touring experience.
 Distances covered will vary from 20 to 30kms per day, on a combination of mainly groomed but some unpressed trails also.
 Skiers should have good knowledge of cross-country techniques (they must have fully mastered the snow plough) and be of good fitness.
 Technique coaching will be included, but you should be able to ski for 6 to 8 hours each day.
 Note that your guide will try to fulfill the itinerary, but this is dependent on weather/snow and track conditions.
 We run this tour at the time of year when snow is most reliable and the tracks are well-maintained in preparation for one of France's most important ski races, the Transjurassienne.
 In the event of bad weather or poor snow conditions, alternative skiing will be arranged visiting the highest Nordic ski areas locally, offering comparative distances each day.